-The 2013 - 2014 Workforce Management Market Report presents contact center and IT managers with unparalleled vendor, product, functional, technical and pricing information.
-It provides a detailed description of the core and optional WFM modules, explains how each benefits an organization, and analyzes the differences among vendors' offerings.
+The 2014 - 2015 Workforce Management Market Report presents contact center and IT managers with unparalleled vendor, product, functional, technical and pricing information.
+It provides detailed descriptions of the core and optional WFM modules, explains how each benefits an organization, and analyzes the differences among the vendors' offerings.
 Readers will get an inside look at the expanding WFM competitive landscape, including market momentum and vendor positioning.
-The Report also provides an insightful analysis of the market trends – continued growth of cloud-based offerings, the increasing needs of back-office and branch operations, and the changing workforce.
-All of these developments are driving innovation and presenting challenges and opportunities for WFM vendors.
+The Report also provides an insightful analysis of the market trends that are driving innovation and presenting challenges and opportunities for WFM vendors.

 Key features of the Report include:

-- Pricing and ROI: Detailed pricing comparisons and analyses for premise-based, cloud and managed service WFM solutions, and an examination of the ROI and benefits enterprises should expect to realize from a successful WFM implementation
+- Analysis of return on investment (ROI) and the benefits enterprises should expect to realize from a successful WFM implementation

-- End-user commentary: Comprehensive, independent vendor satisfaction analysis revealing end users’ opinions of each vendor's products, implementation, training, professional services, support, innovation/responsiveness and pricing
+- Comprehensive vendor satisfaction analysis, addressing each vendor's products, implementation, training, professional services, support, innovation/responsiveness and pricing

-You can benefit from more than 25 years of hands-on experience in workforce management.
-Discover how our complementary consulting services can help you reduce operating expenses by 10- 20% and increase revenue while improving the customer experience.
+You can benefit from our more than 25 years of hands-on experience in workforce management.
+Discover how DMG's consulting services can help you reduce operating expenses by 10% - 20% and increase revenue while improving the customer experience.
 Contact Deborah Navarra at 516.628.1098 or firstname.lastname@example.org.